seowner/clipboard-trimmer/README.md

 # Clipboard Trimmer

-Clipboard Trimmer is a Chrome extension that trims items in the clipboard and removes spaces/line breaks at the end.
+Clipboard Trimmer is a simple, lightweight Chrome extension that trims items in the clipboard and removes spaces/line breaks at the end.
 This extension was created by GPT4 because I got annoyed with having to remove line breaks when pasting data from Excel into textareas.

 # Installation